-- STP Units 1 and 2 CPS Energy is one of three participants in STP, currently a two-unit nuclear power plant located in Matagorda County, Texas.
+• STP Units 1 and 2 - CPS Energy is one of three participants in STP, currently a two-unit nuclear power plant located in Matagorda County, Texas.
 The Code of Federal Regulations provides the main decommissioning requirements mandated by the Nuclear Regulatory Commission ("NRC") that issues the operational license of the site.
 The asset retirement obligation is based on an external cost study performed every five years.
 The most recent study was finalized in May 2018 and estimates costs in 2018 dollars.
 The associated costs are being amortized utilizing a straight-line method over the estimated remaining useful lives of the units.
 Total asset lives for the units are 60 years based on the operating license extensions.
 The deferred outflows of resources are based on the estimated remaining useful life of the assets at the time of implementation.
 CPS Energy has established two decommissioning trusts that are reported as blended component units combined into the CPS Energy financial statements to cover the eventual decommissioning associated with STP Units 1 and 2.
-At January 31, 2020 and 2019, the ARO related to STP Units 1 and 2 was \$1,016.6 million and \$991.5 million, respectively. - Vaults CPS Energy has approximately 200 underground vaults with useful lives of 46 years.
+At January 31, 2021 and 2020, the ARO related to STP Units 1 and 2 was \$1,042.4 million and \$1,016.6 million, respectively.

+- Vaults CPS Energy has approximately 198 underground vaults with useful lives of 46 years.
 The vaults have regulatory requirements to be met prior to removal and after retirement under the Code of Federal Regulations and the Texas Commission on Environmental Quality ("TCEQ").
-Methods and assumptions to determine the associated liability were based on an internal calculation of cost per square foot of each tank which includes assessment, remediation, transportation and disposal costs.
+Methods and assumptions to determine the associated liability were based on an internal calculation of cost per square foot of each vault which includes assessment, remediation, transportation and disposal costs.
 The associated costs are being amortized utilizing a straight-line method over the average estimated remaining useful life of the vaults.
-At January 31, 2020 and 2019, the ARO related to the vaults was \$9.2 million.

-• Fuel Storage Tanks - CPS Energy has 14 underground fuel storage tanks with useful lives of 30 years.
+At January 31, 2021 and 2020, the ARO related to the vaults was \$10.0 million and \$9.2 million, respectively. - Fuel Storage Tanks CPS Energy has 14 underground fuel storage tanks with useful lives of 30 years.
 The storage tanks have regulatory requirements to be met for removal or permanent closure after retirement under the Texas Administrative Code.
 The methods and assumptions used to determine the liability associated with the tanks were based on a cost analysis performed by an outside engineering consulting firm in July 2018.
 The associated retirement costs are being amortized utilizing a straight-line method over the average estimated remaining useful life of the storage tanks.
-At January 31, 2020 and 2019, the ARO related to the storage tanks was \$3.7 million.
+At January 31, 2021 and 2020, the ARO related to the storage tanks was \$3.8 million and \$3.7 million, respectively.